sfuhrm/message-digest-assembly-handler/README.md

 * `checksumFile`: The name of the checksum file generated.
 Defaults to `MD5SUM`.
 Typical names are
   `MD5SUM`, `SHA1SUM`, and so on.
-* `exclusionPattern`: A regular expression that defines what files shall not be handled by this handler.
+* `exclusionRegex`: A regular expression that defines what files shall not be handled by this handler.
 This option is important if you want to create multiple checksum files with multiple `containerDescriptorHandler` sections.
   You can then exclude the handlers from each other, for example by